Bay-Area Scala Enthusiasts (BASE) Meeting: What's New In Scala 2.8 8

 Improved Collections

 Collections are getting a major revamp.
 First they want to eliminate gratuitous differences in package structure and implementations.
-In many cases, the map method and others have to be redefined for each basic collection type, rather than shared between them.
+In many cases, the map

 New Collections Design